exlee/ex_semantic_markdown/README.md

 ### Footnotes

-At the time of writing this library `Earmark` hardcodes `see footnotes` and `return to article` when parsing them.  `SemanticMarkdown` provides options to replace those during parse allowing to use non-English titles (e.g. with `gettext`), which was another motivation and the actual
+At the time of writing this library `Earmark` hard codes `see footnotes` and `return to article` when parsing them.  `SemanticMarkdown` provides options to replace those during parse allowing to use non-English titles (e.g. with `gettext`), which was another motivation and the actual